jo-elimu/ethtaipei2024-hackathon/README.md

 - A DAO member can hold multiple roles

 **Role Levels**
-- A DAO member's role can be on level 1-10
+- A DAO member's role level can be rated with a value from 1 to 10

 ---